 Clay and concrete tiles are best for humid climates as they can withstand moisture, resist mold and mildew growth, and provide proper ventilation.
 Besides, they provide excellent insulation, keeping your home cool during hot and humid weather.

 In coastal areas, it is crucial to select a tile roofing material that can withstand harsh weather conditions, such as high winds, salt spray, and humidity.
-Clay tiles are well-suited for coastal areas as they are resistant to the corrosive effects of salt air and provide excellent insulation.
+Clay tiles are well-suited for coastal areas as they are resistant to the corrosive effects of salt air and provide excellent insulation

 Find pros nearby